juliansommer/workout-track/README.md

 # TODO

 - when "use cache" in next.js is stable, use it to cache getTotalExercisePages query (same logic as unstable_cache)
-- ppr when stable. should just be enabling it as all the code is already compatible due to custom suspense boundaries
+- ppr when stable.
-- typed routes when stable
 - turbopack build when stable
+- playwright e2e tests, need to figure out how to use google sso, or maybe add email password auth